Rhys-Davies/slamrobot/README.md

 # A Robot!

+A video of it in action can be found here: https://www.youtube.com/watch?v=Nohl0ReMUO8

 This was a univeristy project to program a mobile (differential drive) robot to perform autonomous mapping and localisation in an arena containing 5 distinct landmarks.
 The robot provided to us was based on a raspberryPi 2, and a raspberryPi Camera was provided for perception.